-Charles K. Toth is a Research Professor at the Department of Civil, Environmental and Geodetic Engineering, The Ohio State University.
+Charles K. Toth is a Research Professor in the Department of Civil, Environmental and Geodetic Engineering, The Ohio State University.
 He received a M.Sc. in Electrical Engineering and a Ph.D. in Electrical Engineering and Geo-Information Sciences from the Technical University of Budapest, Hungary.
-His research expertise covers broad areas of spatial information systems, laser technology, high-resolution imaging, surface extraction, modeling, integrating and calibrating of multi-sensory systems, integrated geospatial data acquisition systems, 2D/3D signal processing, navigation and mobile mapping technology.
+His research interest and expertise cover broad areas of spatial information sciences and systems, including photogrammetry, multi-sensor geospatial data acquisition systems, LiDAR, high-resolution imaging, surface extraction, modeling, integrating and calibrating multi-sensor systems, georeferencing and navigation, 2D/3D signal processing, and UAS and mobile mapping technologies.

 Widely known worldwide in the mapping community, he was a key architect of the concept development of mobile mapping, and then did significant research in sensor georeferencing and digital imaging technologies.
 In fact, he is generally credited with the introduction of the term “direct and indirect georeferencing” in the photogrammetric community.
 He has held many senior leadership positions in national and international societies, and is Past President of the American Society of Photogrammetry and Remote Sensing, served as the ISPRS Technical Commission I President for 2012-2016, and is the 2nd Vice-President of ISPRS, 2016-2020.
 He is an ASPRS Fellow, the recipient of numerous awards, including the 2009 APSRS Photogrammetric Award, United States Geospatial Intelligence Foundation (USGIF) Academic Achievement Award 2015, ISPRS Schwidefsky Medal Winner 2016, several Lumley Research Awards from OSU, and various best papers awards.